pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

     collection_order: alpha
 ```

+* Both `exclude` and `exclude_prefix` can take multiple values as a List.
-This is a known issue with Plex Collection and there is a [Feature Suggestion](https://forums.plex.tv/t/collection-display-issue/305406) detailing the issue more on their forms.
+* This is a known issue with Plex Collection and there is a [Feature Suggestion](https://forums.plex.tv/t/collection-display-issue/305406) detailing the issue more on their forms.

 ## Plex Search
 Gets every movie/show based on the search parameters provided.
 The search will return any movie/show that matches at least one term from each search option.
 You can run multiple searches.